lilstav/lilstav/windows_10_lite.md

 Apps : Lists of the current running apps

-Windows processes : Lists of windows processes and drivers
+Windows processes : Lists windows processes and drivers

 Programs have two background processes at maximum / background processes is now shown below every processes